Eight Keys to a Great Marriage

 Don’t just coexist.
 Have enjoyable talks every day about things that matter to each of you.
 Also be willing to gently bring up frustrations or issues that bother you.

 Wounds from a friend can be trusted, but an enemy multiplies kisses.
 (Proverbs 27:6)

 8. Fan the flames of your romance.
 My score (0-10): ____

 Go on dates, have fun together, take short trips and throw yourself into your sexual relationship.

 Come, my lover, let us go to the countryside, let us spend the night in the villages.
 Let us go early to the vineyards to see if the vines have budded, if their blossoms have opened, and if the pomegranates are in bloom—there I will give you my love.
 (Song of Songs 7:11-12)

 Related: Celebrating Intimacy and Romance

-If you are married, choose one or two of these guidelines to work on in the coming week:
+If you are married, choose one or two of the guidelines from this Bible study on marriage to work on in the coming week.